Soudaaa/Reanalysis_SkewT/README.md

 ## Usage

-To test it, you can simply run the jupyter notebook, incerting a city name, state or country, and the date and time in the "YYYYMDH" format
+To test it, you can simply run the jupyter notebook, incerting a city name, state or country, and the date and time in the "YYYYMDH" format.
+The default reanalysis model is set to ERA5 but you can also change it to CFSR/CFSRv2.